virtual-labs/exp-schering-bridge-iitr/experiment/experiment-name.md

-## Measurement of capacitance by Schering Bridge.
+## Measurement of Capacitance by Schering Bridge.